 In 2020, natural gas sales volumes, including volumes of LNG sold, aggregated 75.62 bcm, representing an decrease of 3.6% as compared with 2019.
 The decline was mainly due to a decrease in LNG sales volumes purchased from our joint venture OAO Yamal LNG, as a result of an increase in the share of Yamal LNG’s direct LNG sales under long-term contracts and the corresponding decrease in LNG spot sales to shareholders, including NOVATEK.
 Our natural gas revenues amounted to RR 359 billion, representing a decrease of 13.5%, as compared to 2019, largely due to a decline in LNG sales volumes on international markets and global commodity prices for hydrocarbons.

 Sales in the Russian Federation

-In 2019, the total volume of natural gas sold in the Russian Federation amounted to 65.65 bcm, decreasing by 0.6% compared to the previous year.
+In 2020, the total volume of natural gas sold in the Russian Federation amounted to 66.69 bcm, increasing by 1.6% compared to the previous year.

 In order to manage seasonal gas demand, NOVATEK has entered into an agreement with Gazprom for underground storage services.
 Natural gas inventories are accumulated during warmer periods when demand is lower and then used to meet increased demand during periods of colder weather.
-At year-end 2019, our inventories of natural gas, including LNG, amounted to 1.2 bcm.
+At year-end 2020, our inventories of natural gas amounted to 0.8 bcm.